Arsenal on this day in history – the January files

 13 January 1926: Final match for Harry Woods – the holder of the world record transfer fee for a short while.
 He finished as the club’s top goalscorer in 1923-24 with ten, and scored 12 in 1924/5 but was then replaced by Jimmy Brain as the key goal scorer.

-13 January 1934: Joe Shaw’s first game as manager following death of Herbert Chapman.
+13 January 1934: Joe Shaw’s first game as manager following the death of Herbert Chapman.
 Luton 0 Arsenal 1 (FA Cup 3).
 He went on to win the league for the club before returning to his duties as reserve team coach.
 Dunne scored the goal with 18,641 in the crowd.

 13 January 1962: A home defeat to Bolton started a run of four consecutive losses and one win in seven, Arsenal scoring just five goals in those seven games.
 The run marked the effective end of Swindin’s career at Arsenal.